Analytical Solutions Consulting Inc.

 1. Unregulated Mandatory Overtime and Workforce Fatigue

-The NYSCOPBA contract negotiations, specifically on page 113, highlight the detrimental impact of mandatory overtime on corrections officers' work-life balance.
-During negotiations for a successor agreement to the 2016–2023 collective bargaining contract, the parties discussed overtime's effects on scheduled vacations, incidental leave, regular days off, and consecutive shifts.
-Although no immediate solutions were reached, the negotiations led to the formation of a labor-management committee tasked with analyzing the causes of overtime and its impact on work-life balance, with recommendations to be made to the President of NYSCOPBA and the Director of the Office of Employee Relations.
+Recent NYSCOPBA contract negotiations, specifically on page 113, highlight the detrimental impact of mandatory overtime on corrections officers' work-life balance.
+During negotiations on a successor agreement to the 2016–2023 collective bargaining contract, the parties discussed the effects of overtime on scheduled vacations, incidental leave, regular days off, and consecutive shifts.
+Although no immediate solutions were reached, the negotiations led to the formation of a labor-management committee tasked with analyzing the causes of overtime and its impact on work-life balance, and with making recommendations to the President of NYSCOPBA and the Director of the Office of Employee Relations.

 • Impact of Overtime: Excessive overtime has led to workforce abuse, reducing officers' ability to perform effectively and safely.
-It also disrupts each member's personal life, leading to burnout and higher attrition rates.
+Excessive mandatory overtime violates human capacity.
+It also disrupts each member's quality of life and readiness, leading to burnout and higher attrition rates.

-• Contractual Ambiguity: The contract's vague language creates uncertainty, which could be exploited to prioritize cost reduction over officers' quality of life.
-For example, without precise limits, employers may over-rely on overtime to fill staffing gaps, neglecting the well-being of uniformed personnel.
+• Contractual Ambiguity: The contract's vague language creates uncertainty that could be exploited to prioritize political goals and cost reduction over workforce dynamics and the quality of life of all affected parties.
+Employers may overtly over-rely on overtime to fill staffing gaps, neglecting the well-being of uniformed personnel and the conditions of public service.

 2. Deficiencies in the 2023 Annual Legislative Report on Security and Staffing